Unpublished Research Data

 Critically Endangered small

-Social media services offered free at the point of use with a subscription model based on reselling user behavior and/or advertising.
-This entry broadly includes digital content created, shared and hosted on social media platforms as well as interfaces of social media platforms.
+Social media platforms free at the point of use with a business model based on reselling user data for consumer behavior and/or advertising analysis, mainly for profit-driven corporations.
+This entry broadly includes digital content created, shared and hosted on social media platforms as well as current interfaces of social media platforms.

 Digital Species: Social Media